apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 tarmk.size (int) - 256
 : Maximum file size (in MB).

-customBlobStore (boolean) - false
-: Determines if this Node Store is supposed to use a custom Blob Store.

 cache (int) - 256
 : Size of the segment cache in MB.